wleepang/fsx-lustre-genomics-demo/README.md

   -h, --help            show this help message and exit --profile PROFILE     AWS profile to use
-  --region REGION       AWS region name to use --queue-name QUEUE_NAME
+  --region REGION       AWS region name to use --stack-queue-name STACK_QUEUE_NAME
-                        Name of the Batch Job Queue for job execution --stack-name STACK_NAME
-                        CloudFormation stack that contains a Batch Job Queue for job execution.
-Will use the queue whose name starts with "default" unless --stack-queue-name is
-                        specified.
-Ignored if --queue-name is specified.
-  --stack-queue-name STACK_QUEUE_NAME
-                        Name of the Batch Job Queue in the stack specified by --stack-name to use for job execution.
+                        Name of the Batch Job Queue in the stack specified by stack_name to use for job execution.
 Regex patterns are allowed.
 ```